Skip to main content

 The failure to detect and rectify latent fire safety defects can lead to repercussions, including:

-• Accelerated Fire Spread: Hidden pathways allow fire and smoke to bypass protective measures, endangering occupants and compromising evacuation routes.
+• Accelerated fire spread: Hidden pathways allow fire and smoke to bypass protective measures, endangering occupants and compromising evacuation routes.

-• Structural Compromise: Fire can weaken a building’s structure, potentially leading to collapse.
+• Structural compromise: Fire can weaken a building’s structure, potentially leading to collapse.

-• Legal Liabilities and Penalties: Property owners, managers, developers, and contractors face significant legal challenges, fines, and even prosecution under new regulations. (*Crest Nicholson hit with £15m bill after finding build defects on four more sites)
+• Legal liabilities and penalties: Property owners, managers, developers, and contractors face significant legal challenges, fines, and even prosecution under new regulations. (*Crest Nicholson hit with £15m bill after finding build defects on four more sites)

-• Devaluation of Property: Buildings with known fire safety defects can become unsaleable, leading to substantial financial loss.
+• Devaluation of property: Buildings with known fire safety defects can become unsaleable, leading to substantial financial loss.

 Latent Fire Safety Defect Enquiry